Weet jij waar jouw CBD olie vandaan komt?

 High-quality extract from Fiber Hemp does not actually exist

-CBD oil from cannabis plants, as Mother Nature intended
+CBD oil from cannabis plants, just as Mother Nature intended

 In other words, this is the medical weed that won't get you stoned.